qalid7/compath/README.md

   <img width="800" src="https://github.com/qalid7/compath/blob/master/common/images/pipeline.png">
 </p>

+## Citation

+If you use this pipeline or some of its teps, please cite:
+* AbdulJabbar, K. et al 2020

 The steps can be further explained as follows:

 * Tiling: to convert a raw microscopy image into 2000x2000 tiles.